qdelettre/angular-state-management-workshop/exercise-7-schematics/README.md

 ## Exercise

-1. Install NgRx schematics package using `npm i -D c` and verify the installation by running `ng g @ngrx/schematics: --help`
+1. Install NgRx schematics package using `npm i -D @ngrx/schematics` and verify the installation by running `ng g @ngrx/schematics: --help`.
 2. Explore printed list of "Available Schematics", we'll see it contains familiar things like `component` or `module` together with new things like `feature` or reducer.
    This is because `@ngrx/schematics` extends default `@schematics/angular` collection for our convenience.